Meihua35/Autumn-Begonia-Sources/README.md

 -  Baarbar - Tweentieth Century Mongolia <br />
 -  Mo Xiong -Memoirs <br />
 -  Tong Shizhang - Biography of Gu Zhenglun <br />
+-  Xu Daolin - Chronicle of Xu Shuzheng<br />
+-  Various Authors (secondary and primary writers) - Selected Historical and Literary Materials - Note, you need to download and extract all the files together to read full book. <br />
+-  Xu Shuzheng - Telegrams by Xu Shuzheng - Note, you need to download and extract all the files together to read full book.<br />
+-  Edited by Central History Publishing House - Xu Shuzheng's Ancedotes <br />
+-  Ye Huifen - The convening of the meeting between Xu Shuzheng and the Tianjin Governor<br />

 ##   Book Links<br />
 - http://www.guoxue123.com/xiaosuo/0000/mg/index.htm - Romance of the RoC <br />